 1) Is this spacing and planet size distribution what you expected when you first began thinking about this lab today?
 Why or why not?
-(10 points)

-Answer the following questions using the information you have gained from this lab and your own intuition (20 points):

-2) Which planet would you expect to have the warmest surface temperature?
+(10 points) Answer the following questions using the information you have gained from this lab and your own intuition (20 points): 2) Which planet would you expect to have the warmest surface temperature?
 Why?

-- 3) Which planet would you expect to have the coolest surface temperature?
-Why? - 4) Which planet would you expect to have the greatest mass?
-Why? - 5) Which planet would you expect to have the longest orbital period?
-Why? - 6) Which planet would you expect to have the shortest orbital period?
+3) Which planet would you expect to have the coolest surface temperature?
+Why?
+4) Which planet would you expect to have the greatest mass?
+Why?
+5) Which planet would you expect to have the longest orbital period?
+Why? of In process of the congest of the portour portour.
+6) Which planet would you expect to have the shortest orbital period?
 Why?